Pros and Cons of Moving to Indonesia

 The tropical climate, humidity aside, makes a refreshing change from the dull, cold, grey days that are experienced in Western winters.
 Daylight hours are roughly the same throughout the year with sunrise on average at 6am and sunset at 6pm.
 Even in the rainy season it is still very warm and showers don’t tend to last long.
 Due to the high temperature, it’s unheard of to ever feel cold.

 Humidity ranges from 70 to 90 percent.
 Humidity can be very unpleasant and can take a while to get used to.
 There are only two seasons in Indonesia; the wet season, which runs from November to March, and the dry season, which runs from April to October.
-The temperatures range from 29 to 35 degrees Celsius all year round, which may make it uncomfortable for those that do not like heat.
+The temperatures range from 84°F to 95°F (29°C to 35°C) all year round, which may make it uncomfortable for those that do not like heat.

 Cost of living in Indonesia

-Shopping for food in the supermarkets, especially Western styled ones such as Hero or Ranch Markets, can set you back as much as shopping for similar products in the UK, or more.
+Shopping for food in the supermarkets, especially Western-styled ones such as Hero or Ranch Markets, can be very expensive.
 Electricity bills can be disproportionately high, and for people who are used to getting visits to the doctor and certain medicines for free, healthcare should be accounted for in the budget.